 The East Central Minnesota Education Cable Cooperative(ECMECC) is a consortium of 14 school Districts and a Technical and Community College utilizing two-way interactive television to expand educational opportunities for students and community members in East Central Minnesota.
 ECMECC is 42,000 students, 2700 faculty/administrators and 2200 education support staff.
 We utilize technology, information and communication tools to expand educational opportunities for students, staff and community members.

-Member school districts are: Braham, Cambridge-Isanti, Chisago Lakes, East Central, Hinckley-Finlayson, Milaca, Mora, North Branch, Ogilvie, Pine City, Princeton, Rush City, Pine Technical and Community College, and associate members: Elk River and St. Francis
+Member school districts are: Braham, Cambridge-Isanti, Chisago Lakes, East Central, Hinckley-Finlayson, Isle, Milaca, Mora, North Branch, Ogilvie, Pine City, Princeton, Rush City, Pine Technical and Community College, and associate members: Elk River

 ECMECC was originally formed in 1983 and operated in conjunction with the local cable company.
 The co-op began sharing courses between six area schools in the fall of 1984.
 Each school district could produce a “live” video and audio signal from its interactive classroom.
 The following year a seventh school was added, with three more to follow in the spring of 1994 along with Pine Technical and Community College.
 In the summer of 1999 the original system was replaced with a fiber optic system which has the possibilities to be connected with other sites and learning institutions throughout the state of Minnesota, making educational opportunities for co-op members almost endless.